vishaltak/gitlab-development-kit/doc/howto/kubernetes_agent.md

 1. Create a new project.
 It will be used for agent's configuration.
 Note the project's ID.
 Use it as `project_id` below.

-1. In the project's repository create a directory named `agents/my-agent`.
+1. In the project's repository create a directory named `.gitlab/agents/my-agent`.
 In this directory create a file `config.yaml` with the following contents:

     ```yaml
-    deployments:
+    gitops:
       manifest_projects:
     #  - id: "some_project/name"
     ```